Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 #### 4.6.3 Design Relationships
 #### 4.6.4 Design Constraints
 ### 4.7 Design Overlays
+Design overlay usually used to add information to the existing views.
+This concept will be explained clearly when necessary in the design viewpoints section which is 5.

 ### 4.8 Design Rationale
 ### 4.9 Design Languages
 ## 5. Design Viewpoints